Natchitoches, Louisiana: Tourism

-Natchitoches, a popular tourism area of the state, is equipped to serve visitors with 11 national chain hotels, and 27 bed-and-breakfast inns, including the Steel Magnolia House.
+Natchitoches, a popular tourism area of the state, is equipped to serve visitors with 11 national chain hotels, and 27 bed-and-breakfast inns.

 Natchitoches attracts over one million visitors annually.
 The city is known as a retiree-friendly city.
 In 2006, Natchitoches was awarded the Great American Main Street Award for the effort the community has put into revitalizing and restoring much of the historic district.

 The city's tourism center is the downtown river walk.
 This includes Front Street, which becomes Jefferson at the Texas Street light.
 Front Street is the jewel of the city.
 It overlooks the river walk and is bordered by an assortment of shops and boutiques.
 The city has identified this area as its historical district.
 The Historical Society maintains the area through regulations on changes and restorations.
 Natchitoches has a mini "Walk of Fame" located in the historical district of the city.

 While visiting the area, tourists may notice many unusual structures; these are many of the Natchitoches Christmas Festival lights.
 The city recently built a small convention center located on Second Street, which holds many city events.

 The Bayou Pierre Alligator Park is a major tourist attraction, where tourists may feed the alligators and dine and shop.
 The park teaches school children to respect nature and to conserve its many habitats.
 Natchitoches is home to a branch of the Kisatchie National Forest, a designation promoted by naturalist Caroline Dormon to preserve regional natural wonders.

 Opened December 2005, the Natchitoches Events Center is in the Natchitoches National Historic Landmark District.
 Located at 750 Second Street, the facility has a 40000 sqft meeting facility, a 15000 sqft exhibit hall with three meeting rooms, a board room, and a full-sized catering kitchen.